sara-sabr/ITStrategy/_pages/en/ma-closeout-report.md

 It also meant that the IT Strategy team received form information as structured data which would allow for automating the processing of the forms.

 Note: While having structured data would have allowed us to automate, we were unable to due to policies in place related to the ESDC rollout of O365 and power automate.
-Further details around barriers to automating the processing of the micro-acquisition form data can be found on the [IT strategy sharepoint site](https://014gc.sharepoint.com/:f:/r/sites/IITB-ITStrategy/Shared%20Documents/STRATEGIES%20AND%20INITIATIVES/Micro-Acquisition%20pilot/Build%20and%20planning/Design/GCForms/Automation?csf=1&web=1&e=SlWVO2).
+Further details around barriers to automating the processing of the micro-acquisition form data can be found on the [IT strategy sharepoint site (internal link)](https://014gc.sharepoint.com/:f:/r/sites/IITB-ITStrategy/Shared%20Documents/STRATEGIES%20AND%20INITIATIVES/Micro-Acquisition%20pilot/Build%20and%20planning/Design/GCForms/Automation?csf=1&web=1&e=SlWVO2).

 #### Stakeholder engagement <!-- omit in toc -->